microsoft/AzureSynapseScriptsAndAccelerators/Assessment/README.md

 **3.Configuration & script details**

 **Note :** Please don't change any configuration files unless it is required to be changed.
-Please refer the [Congiration & Scripts Information](Readme_References/Configuration_Scripts_details.md)
+Please refer the [Configuration & Scripts Information](Readme_References/Configuration_Scripts_details.md)

 ## How to run the Assessment Tool